|Nikon D5, Nikon 85mm ƒ/1.8G, ISO 100, ƒ/1.8, 1/1250|

 |Nikon D5, Nikon 85mm ƒ/1.8G, ISO 100, ƒ/1.8, 1/4000|

-Now the cool thing is I can choose to change my settings on the fly.
-Here I was shooting at ƒ/1.8 of the senior in front of her high school.
-I thought they may want to see the high school a little more.
-To do that I needed to stop down to different ƒ-stop.
+Now, I can choose to change my settings on the fly.
+I was shooting at ƒ/1.8 of the senior in front of the high school.
+I thought they might want to see the high school a little more.
+I needed to stop at a different ƒ-stop to do that.

 |Nikon D5, Nikon 85mm ƒ/1.8G, ISO 100, ƒ/7.1, 1/320|